 🌡️ food safety

-- Wash hands before touching ready-to-eat foods such as ingredients in a salad
+- Wash hands before touching ready-to-eat foods such as ingredients in this salad, including washing your hands or wearing food-safe gloves before assembling this dish.